timlrx/tailwind-nextjs-starter-blog/README.md

 `layouts` - main templates used in pages.

 `pages` - pages to route to.
-Read the [Next.js documentation](https://nextjs.org/docs) for more information
+Read the [Next.js documentation](https://nextjs.org/docs) for more information.

+`next.config.js` - configuration related to Next.js.
+You need to adapt the Content Security Policy if you want to load scripts, images etc. from other domains.

 ## Post